 Cultures around the world accept social drinking.
 This acceptance, however, could be why people overlook the signs of alcohol use disorder.
 Even when people wonder, “Am I an alcoholic?” they may rationalize or deny that they have a problem.
-Learning the signs of alcohol use disorder might help you decide to get treatment.
+Learning the signs of alcohol use disorder might help you decide to get alcohol addiction treatment in California.

 Am I an Alcoholic?